 Sassy Mama tip: Staying close to Central?
 We like the all-weather, ever-reliable Sun Yat Sen Memorial Park Swimming Pool as well.
 It’s indoors, has a viewing gallery, is close to a children’s playground, jogging trail, the waterfront promenade and plenty of other sports facilities as well.
 Ideal for when you’re playing a game of basketball or squash with your budding sports star and want to pop into the pool to cool down afterwards.

-This is a fab little-kid-friendly pool in Hong Kong, ideal for preschoolers, kindergarteners and little swimmers under 10 years old.
+Jordan Valley is a fab little-kid-friendly swimming pool in Hong Kong, ideal for preschoolers, kindergarteners and little swimmers under 10 years old.
 In addition to a pool for laps only, you’ll find an area with lots of fun stuff for the kids – water slides (including baby slides…yay!), water-squirting dolphins and sharks, floating mini aquatic animals to sit on, a water fountain to dance under and lots more.

 Opening times: Closed for cleaning on Tuesdays, click here for opening hours and schedule